 What Ram Dass suggests the depressed person tries doing instead is to say, “There is this depression”.
 You are just noticing that there is depression, in the same way, when you practice mindfulness, you notice mental states: ‘Oh, there’s regret…arising…and passing.’
 This creates a separation between the ‘Witness’ (who is just observing what’s going on) and mental phenomena.

 So much of our suffering is created by identification with the pain that afflicts our minds and bodies.
 If you say that depression is part of who you are – if you define yourself by your mental health issue – then it becomes something seemingly intractable.
-This can exacerbate the feeling of hopelessness that may already be involved with the depression.
+This can exacerbate the feeling of hopelessness that may already be involved in the depression.
 Saying, “There is this depression” is a process of making the symptoms more removed, so that they can be watched, almost with curious fascination.
 Oh, I feel worthless.
 How interesting…

 This is where dark humour can offer some relief too: being able to say, ‘Oh look, there’s despair again’, is like treating the depression as some ridiculously negative friend.
 The despair can become so absurd and predictable that you just want to shake your head at it and chuckle.
 The depression may still be serious and painful, but by responding to it – with detached observation, humour (if at all possible) and kindness (also challenging) – instead of reacting to it, can make a world of difference.